 5. Flexibility

 Any learning solution needs to be flexible.
-Modern audiences demand training methodologies that optimize as per the devices they use.
+Modern audiences demand training methodologies that optimize the devices they use.
 You can access modern SaaS-based LMSs on a smartphone, PC, tablet, and desktop.
 All you need is the internet.
 Meanwhile, an on-premise LMS comes with limitations.
 It is rigid.
 One may not be able to access learning materials on the move.

-A full-fledged SaaS-based LMS offers e-commerce functionality, training content, and the ability to conduct partner, member, or customer training.
+A full-fledged SaaS-based LMS offers e-commerce functionality, training content, and the ability to conduct partner, stakeholder, member, or customer training.
 It includes features such as webinars, blended learning, and gamification – to boost engagement and revenue.
 An on-premise model cannot stretch so far as compared to a Cloud-based solution.

 6. Integration